chrisnoonan98675/site/xl-release/how-to/create-custom-task-types.markdown

 * `scriptLocation`: Specifies a custom script location that overrides the default rules.
 * `iconLocation`: Location of an icon file (PNG or GIF format) that is used in the UI for this task.
 * `taskColor`: The color to use for the task in the UI, specified in HTML hexadecimal RGB format.

+## Changing or removing customizations

+Before changing or removing a custom task type or one of the properties of a custom task type, ensure that the type is not used in any releases or templates.
+Changing or removing a type that is in use may result in errors.

 ## Packaging